Nikki Usher, Ph.D.

-I'm the author of three books, News for the Rich, White, and Blue: How Place and Power Distort American Journalism (forthcoming June '21), Making News at the New York Times, and Interactive Journalism: Hackers, Data, and Code, and a co-editor of the Oxford University Press book series, "Journalism and Political Communication Unbound."
-Currently, I am an associate professor in the University of Illinois' College of Media (Institute for Communication Research Faculty, Journalism Department) with an affiliate appointment in the Department of Communication.
-Until July 2019, I was an associate professor at The George Washington University.
+I'm the author of three books, News for the Rich, White, and Blue: How Place and Power Distort American Journalism (forthcoming June '21), Making News at the New York Times, and Interactive Journalism: Hackers, Data, and Code.
+I also co-edit the Oxford University Press book series, "Journalism and Political Communication Unbound."
+I am an associate professor at the University of Illinois' College of Media (Institute for Communication Research Faculty, Journalism Department) with affiliate appointments in the Communication and Political Science.